nicholasdille/container-slides/160_gitlab_ci/130_rules/exercise.md

 # Rules

+We will learn how to use rules to control when a job is executed.
+We will publish a static web page as a download page for the `hello` binary.

 !!! tip "Goal"
     Learn how to...

     - define when to run jobs (and when not)
     - how (workflow) rules can apply to whole pipelines
     - how to use [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/index.html) to publish static web pages

-In this exercise we will publish a static web page to download the `hello` binary.

 ## Preparation